Lamarcke/Jakan/README.md

 `JakanMisc` - Responsible for everything related with miscellaneous data.
 Includes schedules, recommendations and etc.
 `JakanUsers` - The client responsible for leveraging MAL.
 Authenticates, retrieves and changes a user's library.

-Choosing a client is simple, just use the respective `.for'Client'()` (where `'Client'` is the client name.) method on Jakan.
+Choosing a client is simple, select a cache provider using `.with'Provider'()` (where `'Provider'` is the provider's name), and then use the respective `.for'Client'()` (where `'Client'` is the client name.) method on
+Jakan.
-Then, choose a cache provider.
-You can use a memory cache or the WebStorage API for a quickstart.
+You can use the memory cache or the WebStorage API for a quickstart.

 **JakanSearch**